King Eider overview

 Positive behaviour is encouraged through a Happy face/Sad face chart, and at the end of each week children on the Happy face are able to enjoy Reward time and have the opportunity to take part in a special chosen activity on Friday.

 We encourage our children to become independent thinkers and learners, giving them the opportunity to explore and discover information for themselves, using self selected resources and their preferred learning style.
-Rather than setting a specific piece of homework each week, we provide the children with a homework file containing a wide array of interesting activities based on the Creative curriculum topic for that term.
+Rather than setting a specific piece of topic homework, every other week, we provide the children with a homework sheet containing a wide array of interesting activities based on the Creative curriculum topic for that term.
 These activities are carefully designed to develop Maths, English, Science, Art and ICT skills, within the context of the topic.
 Each week your child can select which homework activity they would like to do, and respond appropriately, producing a written piece, artwork, model, chart, or even a Powerpoint presentation.
 As a guideline we would expect the children to spend a minimum of 30 minutes responding to the homework exercise they have chosen.
+Topic homework is alternated with Maths homework every other week, Maths homework is based on what we have been doing in class that week.